All serious hikers want to know what are the best trekking poles for their hiking.

 Cheap Trekking Poles

-Grips slipping, cork deteriorating when used, shaft parts not locking well… Do we need to tell more?
-Are cheap poles worth your safety, long-term knees and back health and comfort?
+Grips are slipping, cork deteriorating when used, shaft parts not locking well.
+Do we need to tell more?
+Are cheap poles worth your safety, long-term knees, and back health and comfort?

-Finding the right trekking pole is not an easy task as you might have already noted.
+Finding the best trekking poles is not an easy task as you might have already noted.
 You have to put in too many considerations to be able to arrive at the best purchasing decision.

 Do find someone who is more experienced and who understands your passions and unique preferences to guide you.